Erding

 ![]() |

-Spiegelgasse |
+| Spiegelgasse |

 On Haager Straße the greatest damage was reported as was the number of killed.
 The pressure of the detonations destroyed roofs and windows in the Innenstadt- on the Schrannenplatz the pharmacy and the Lehner house burned as shown in the photo here.
 It had taken days of work by mountain commanders to dig up the buried people.
 To make matters worse, electricity and water were left non-existent for days.
 The dead were first placed on the roadside in Hagerstrasse, then brought to the heavily damaged city parish church.
 The coffins had been stacked on top of one another for reasons of space.
 Many other towns in Bavaria were bombed that day- Freising, Rosenheim, Dillingen, Augsburg, Neuburg an der Donau and Traunstein.
 Erding's city archivist, Markus Hiermer, observed that American flying fortresses on April 18 should not have actually thrown their cargo over Erding- "An attack on Pilsen was planned, but it was blown off course.
 They did everything they could to get rid of their bombs."
 Nazi air defences had already collapsed in the final phase of the war.
-Nevertheless, Americans and of course the RAF needed to bombard small towns like Erding to break the Germans' last resistance.
-Thus the attacks were no longer of strategic importance, but it was seen as an appropriate response to the relentless bombing the Germans had happily initiated and continued against civilian populations from the start of their war, particularly against British cities.
+Nevertheless, the British and Americans needed to bombard small towns like Erding to break the Germans' last resistance.
+Thus the attacks were no longer of strategic importance, but it was seen as an appropriate response to the relentless bombing the Germans had gleefullly initiated and continued against civilian populations from the start of their war, particularly against British cities.

 Of